Super Mario Party: Gameplay

-Beyond the standard Mario Party mode, Super Mario Party features a number of secondary game modes for multiplayer.
-The second, known as "Partner Party", has two teams of two players also searching for stars, but the players are free to move in any direction and cross their own path, similar to the "Toad Scramble" mode from the aforementioned Star Rush.
+Beyond the standard Mario Party mode, Super Mario Party features several secondary game modes for multiplayer.
+The second, known as "Partner Party", has two teams of two players also searching for stars, but the players are free to move in any direction and cross their path, similar to the "Toad Scramble" mode from the aforementioned Star Rush.
 This mode features unique items and redesigned board layouts.
 In "River Survival", four players must work together to navigate through a series of white-water rapids under a time limit.
 This mode features exclusive minigames that focus on cooperation and reward the team with time bonuses.
 In "Sound Stage", players compete in a series of motion-controlled rhythm games in one of three difficulty settings, and the player with the highest score by the end wins.

 The final multiplayer-focused game mode is "Toad's Rec Room", where players can take multiple Nintendo Switch consoles and arrange and synchronize them to create larger, multi-monitor environments.
 The minigames featured with this mode include an enhanced version of the "Shell Shocked" minigame from the Nintendo 64 entries, and a unique take on toy baseball.
-The last major game mode in Super Mario Party is "Challenge Road", essentially a single player campaign wherein the player participates in every single minigame featured in the game, including those from River Survival and Sound Stage, now with unique challenges associated to them.
+The last major game mode in Super Mario Party is "Challenge Road", essentially a single-player campaign wherein the player participates in every single minigame featured in the game, including those from River Survival and Sound Stage, now with unique challenges associated to them.
 This mode is unlocked when all of the minigames have been played at least once in their respective modes.

 Beyond local play, Super Mario Party features online multiplayer for the first time in the Mario Party series.
 In the game's "Online Mariothon" mode, players are only able to play a selection of ten of the game's 80 minigames with other players online, independent of the board games.
 Here, players compete in five randomly selected minigames out of the aforementioned ten, aiming to get the highest combined score by the end.
 It also features leaderboards and a ranking system, as well as rewards that the player can receive for playing the mode.
 At launch, the two board game modes, Mario Party and Partner Party, were restricted to offline play.
 However, on 27 April 2021, Nintendo released patch update 1.1.0, which allows for full access to Mario Party, Partner Party, and Free Play for online multiplayer.
-This update also allows for use of the Nintendo Switch's built-in invite feature.
+This update also allows for the use of the Nintendo Switch's built-in invite feature.
 All of these modes can be played with people on one's friend list or in lobbies protected by a passcode, and 70 of the 80 total minigames can be played online, with the ten omitted minigames being from the Sound Stage mode.